MindWarmth/naughty-scrabble/README.md

 1. **Web Worker API**\
 Is used for background calculations of game's math:
-   - chunks extraction from dictionary
+   - create dictionary from text;
-   - constructing words from matrix
+   - extract all possible words (chunks) from game board;
-   - TODO

 2. **Navigator.share()**\
 Is used to share invitation to join the game.